screwdriver-cd/guide/docs/user-guide/configuration/parameters.md

       active: true
 ---
 ## Defining Parameters
-There are 3 ways to define parameters, you can see them both in the example below.
+There are 3 ways to define parameters, you can see them in the example below:

 ```yaml
 parameters: